Evan-Tyo/WatchoverAPI/README.md

-# Watchover
+# WatchoverAPI
-An API which calls to a PostgreSQL database to serve up character information from OW.
+An API which calls to a PostgreSQL database to serve up character information from OW